MicrosoftDocs/powerquery-docs/powerquery-docs/HandlingAuthentication.md

 #### Excluding Required Parameters from your Data Source Path

 If you want a function parameter to be required, but not to be included as part of your data source path, you can add `DataSource.Path = false` to the function documentation metadata.
 This property can be added to one or more parameters for your function.
-Note that adding this field will remove the value from your data source path (meaning that it will no longer be passed to your `TestConnection` function), so it should only be used for parameters that are not required to identify your data source, or distinguish credentials.
+Note that adding this field removes the value from your data source path (meaning that it will no longer be passed to your `TestConnection` function), so it should only be used for parameters that aren't required to identify your data source, or distinguish credentials.

 For example, the connector in the [HelloWorldWithDocs sample](https://github.com/Microsoft/DataConnectors/tree/master/samples/HelloWorldWithDocs) would require different credentials for different `message` values.
-Adding `DataSource.Path = false` to the `message` parameter removes it from the data source path calculation, effectively making the conenctor a "singleton" - all calls to `HelloWorldWithDocs.Contents` are treated as the same data source, and the user will only provide credentials once.
+Adding `DataSource.Path = false` to the `message` parameter removes it from the data source path calculation, effectively making the connector a "singleton".
+All calls to `HelloWorldWithDocs.Contents` are treated as the same data source, and the user will only provide credentials once.

 ```powerquery
 HelloWorldType = type function (